 John F. Kennedy’s words inspired not only his generation but continue to inspire generations of people around the globe.
 How did he become a man so committed to public service?
 How does his legacy live on?
 What role did Cape Cod play in shaping his personality?
 Our special exhibition, JFK at 100: Life & Legacy, strives to answer those questions.

 John Fitzgerald Kennedy was born on May 29, 1917.
-As we near the centenary of his birth, his calls to public service are as important now as they were in his time.
 Although he lived only 46 of the past 100 years, he continues to be quoted constantly by world leaders.
 Thousands of public facilities have been named in his honor.
 He visions for space travel, civil rights, and nuclear non-proliferation remain a guiding force for how we approach these contemporary topics.
 JFK at 100: Life & Legacy considers how President Kennedy influenced the full hundred years after his birth – not just the first 46 years he was with us.

 We begin by telling John F. Kennedy’s story from childhood through election day, when he was known to family and friends as Jack.
 We tell our story through a carefully curated collection of photographs, many rarely seen: candids taken by friends and family; studio, magazine and newspaper photos; stills from television and video.
 Many of the images include Jack and his friends and family enjoying themselves at the Cape, their refuge from their busy schedules and the place Jack always considered home.
 We’re including intriguing artifacts from the collection of Robert Luddington, the Kennedys’ interior decorator.
 Some of these will be seen by the public for the first time.